 The next section you’ll come across when creating rules to protect your content in MemberPress is the drip and expiration rule.
 This lets you tease your audience with new offers, or create limited-time deals, which can increase your membership site signups.

-Aditionally, you can also use partial drip content rule to increase signups by letting unregistered users have access to only part of the content your posts or pages.
+Additionally, you can also use the partial drip content rule to increase signups by letting unregistered users have access to only part of the content of your posts or pages.

-Expiration rule lets you set the period of content availability for your new subscribers.
-You can decide to set a particular time such as days, weeks, months and so on.
+The expiration rule lets you set the period of content available for your new subscribers.
+You can decide to set a particular time such as days, weeks, months, and so on.

 For instance, you might want to offer access to a specific page for one month following registration.
 Once that period expires, your new subscribers won’t be able to have access to the content, and they will get a message to sign up for a paid membership subscription.

 The unauthorized access rule lets you override default excerpts, unauthorized messages, and a login form with a customized message for any content rule you create.
 For example, when any non-gold subscriber tries to access any of your gold membership content, it redirects them to another instead of the default setup.

 In the excerpts section, you can customize the amount of content displayed.
 You can also experiment with other subsections such as more tags, post excerpts, and customs.
 But we won’t recommend you choose the hide feature because it will affect your site rankings as your content will be hidden in search results.